built-on-openfin/workspace-starter/how-to/customize-home-templates/README.md

 - **/contacts** - Retrieves the contact list asynchronously and then only retrieves the details for an item when they are selected, using the additional `Loading` template as a placeholder while the data is loaded.
 Also by searching for a contact starting with the letter E it will initially show the `Error` template, the contact will work when selecting reload.

 - **/tree-inline** and **/tree-query** The tree commands do not actually perform any function other than showing the help.
 To search for tree structured use a query such as `Acme`, `Bee`, `Chad`, `Dock`.
 This then demonstrates how to navigate through a tree like data structure and back up.

+- **/loading** Demonstrates how to use the built-in loading template to show a busy spinner, and then replace the result when it is no longer needed.

+- **/error** Demonstrates how to use the built-in error template to show an error result with a reload button, and then replace the result when it is no longer needed or reloaded.

 e.g.